AMC Networks to Launch Ad-Supported AMC+ Tier

-AMC Networks is planning to launch a cheaper, ad-supported tier later this year.
+AMC Networks is planning to launch a cheaper, ad-supported tier for its AMC+ streaming platform later this year.

 The new tier, which is expected to launch by October, will be pitched at the company’s 2023-2024 upfront, which will include a presentation in New York on Tuesday.
 Pricing for the tier was not disclosed.